-To be eligible for school tuition reimbursement, all employees must (a) obtain written approval, in advance, of the course and course expenses from their department manager/director to enroll in the class; (b) obtain a satisfactory grade (i.e., C or "pass") as established by the educational institution; (c) submit student transcript and/or grade report to the Agency; and (d) submit proof of tuition payment.
+To be eligible for tuition reimbursement, all employees must (a) submit tuition reimbursement form, in advance, of the course prior to enrolling (b) obtain a satisfactory grade (i.e., C or "pass") as established by the educational institution; (c) submit student transcript and/or grade report to the Agency; and (d) submit proof of tuition payment.
 All documentation (grades and receipts) must be received within 30 days of the conclusion of the course(s) or by June 30th of each fiscal year, whichever is sooner, to be eligible for reimbursement.